GSamuel/werewolves-of-millers-hollow/README.md

 * Everytime deaths are anounced the role of the dead player may become public. (depending on the game mode/settings)
 * After the daily vote the night next night starts.
 * When all players left belong to the same team the game is over and the surviving team wins the game.
+* Who may and who may not vote?
+* Ballot box for gathering all votes and calculating the result

 ## Events